by Amanda Rose Newton

 While the official first day of the new season started last week, spring fever has been in effect here for months!
 From the beautiful weather and the smell of freshly-turned dirt, to the promise of fresh fruits, vegetables, and flowers, spring is the most inspiring time to be in the garden.
 Those extra few hours of daylight we have been receiving the last few weeks are certainly helping with that vibe.

 Dining alfresco at this time of the year is a must in Brevard county.
 We are still a few weeks away before the soul-sucking heat and mosquitoes crash the party, making this timing perfect for cocktails with friends (six feet apart, of course).
 In fact, you can capture the beauty of your freshly planted landscape in a glass with assistance from edible flowers.

 What makes a flower edible?

-Edible flowers are making a comeback in the culinary world, after a long absence.
-The Victorian era, also famous for using flowers as a language, also saw the high point of flowers used in high cuisine.
+Edible flowers are making a comeback in the culinary world after a long absence.
+The Victorian era, also famous for using flowers as a language, saw the high point of flowers used in high cuisine.
 They can be used as a garnish, as a main part of the meal, or dipped in sugar to be used in pastries and cakes.
-The secret of getting the most out oomph is to make sure the backdrop doesn’t dominant the delicateness of the flower.
+The secret of getting the most out oomph is to make sure the backdrop doesn’t dominate the delicateness of the flower.

 As you probably guessed, not all flowers work out in culinary practice.
 First and foremost, many flowers contain chemical compounds that can make you ill, so think twice before random sampling from the yard.
 You also want to take care that the flowers you are using for cooking come from a pesticide/herbicide-free environment.